Topic: Wealth Management

 I consent to receiving information from The Successful Investor via email.
 I understand I can unsubscribe from these updates at any time.

 Trimark investments had a long-time approach to stock picking that served them well before being taken over by Invesco.
-Specifically, they bought high-quality investments and held them for the long term.
+Specifically, they bought high-quality investments and held them for the long term, exemplifying deep value investing in practice.
 This gave purchasers of Trimark investments access to steady returns with below-average risks.

 For your interest, one past recommendations in our conservative fund portfolio was the Trimark Fund, a well-established and globally invested fund.
 Here’s what the fund looked like: